 In the case that removing the address is warranted, you can remove the address from the Suppressions list (or via the Unsubscribes API using an HTTP DELETE request).

-- You will click on the Suppressions option.
+- Next, click the Suppressions suboption.

-Simply mark the checkbox next to the recipient and use the delete button to remove the suppression.
 Once removed, new messages that you send to the recipient will attempt delivery, rather than being suppressed.

 Finally, to read more about Suppressions, please see this related help article.

 Sinch Mailgun has answers!
 If you have any concerns or questions, please send us a Support ticket using the Support page within your Mailgun Control Panel.
 Our Support Team will be happy to assist!